data-edu-ooi/data-review-tools/data_review/README.md

 - [define_preferred_stream.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/data_review/scripts/define_preferred_stream.py): Define the delivery method and data stream(s) preferred for analysis.
 For uncabled instruments, recovered-instrument is preferred before recovered-host and telemetered.

 - [final_ds_stats.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/data_review/scripts/final_ds_stats.py): Calculates final statistics for science variables for an entire OOI 1.0 dataset.
-Data outside of 3 standard deviations of the mean are excluded before the statistics are calculated for each variable:
+Data outside of global ranges and n standard deviations of the mean (if appropriate) are excluded before the statistics are calculated for each variable:
-	- sample size (overall)
+	- n_all: sample size (overall)
-	- count of outliers (+/- 3 SD)
-	- count of NaNs
+	- n_nans: count of NaNs
-	- count of fill values
+	- n_fillvalues: count of fill values
+	- n_grange: count of data that fall outside of global ranges
+	- define_stdev: standard deviation used to calculate outliers, if applicable
+	- n_outliers: count of outliers, if applicable (+/- n SD)
-	- sample size used for statistics
+	- n_stats: sample size used for statistics
 	- average
 	- mininum
 	- maximum